 Termites travel and feed underground.
 A subterranean termite treatment creates a protective zone around your structure that prevents termites.
 This protective zone kills not only the termites that forage against your structure but also kills their colony.
 Termiticides kill this destructive insect.
 They are placed in the soil adjacent to the foundation to create this continuous protective zone around the structure.
 Spot treatments, or treating only one area, do not work to control termites.

-We install our bait system around the perimeter of the structural foundation.
+We install our bait systems around the perimeter of the structural foundation.
 Termites forage randomly and continuously ensuring the stations are found by termites near the foundation.
 The bait matrix (or food) is more palatable to termites than the wood in your structure because it contains more of the termite energy source – cellulose – than wood.
 It is like offering filet mignon in the bait station next to the hot dog stand of your structure.

 Termites that consume the bait adjacent to your structural foundation and carry the material back to the colony in their guts.
 The colony is killed because termites feed each other via trophallaxis.
 Trophallaxis feeding (you do not want further details about this) ensures the entire colony will share the control material.